NextronSystems/asgard-manual/usage/troubleshooting.rst

 .. note::
    If you did not set a static IP-Address for your ASGARD Management Center server, your IP-Address in the second line of the file might be ``127.0.1.1``.
    This is due to your server using DHCP.
-It is adviced that you are using a static IP-Address.
+It is advised that you are using a static IP-Address.
 To change this, please see :ref:`usage/setup:changing the ip-address`.

 You can verify if the changes worked.
 Run the following commands and see the difference